berez23/osint-docker/README.md

 # osint tool in container

-Collection of tool I used daily in a container.
+Collection of tools I  use daily in a container.